grnet/synnefo/docs/cyclades-api-guide.rst

     }
   }

-.. note:: In OS Compute API  the 'values' level is missing from the response
+.. note:: In OS Compute API  the ``values`` level is missing from the response

 Set / Update Server Metadata ............................